taocpp/taopq/doc/Design-Overview.md

 ### Execution of SQL statements

 Executing an SQL statement is done by calling `execute()` on either a transaction or on a connection directly.
-Calling it on a connection is equivalent of creating an auto-commit transaction and forwarding the `execute()` call to that transaction.
+Calling it on a connection is equivalent of creating animplicit auto-commit transaction and forwarding the `execute()` call to that transaction.
 Transaction order/nesting is checked before any statement is executed.

 The statement may contain placeholders `$1`, `$2`, ... which are passed as additional parameters to `execute()`.
 By *not* concatenating parameters into the SQL statement string, you gain two major advantages: It is more efficient and you don't have to worry about SQL injection attacks - the latter is simply not possible when using placeholders.